• Los Angeles Office 103 S Robertson Blvd, Los Angeles, CA 90048

 • 17 OPEN HOUSES THIS WEEK

-Laguna Beach's artistic roots run deep; its homes stand as living works of art.
-What began as an artists' refuge in the early 1900s evolved into one of California's most design-forward coastal markets.
-Early studios and cottages gave way to sculptural moderns and cliffside estates, each a reflection of the city's enduring spirit and innovation.
+Laguna Beach's artistic roots run deep, and its homes often read like living works of art.
+What began as an artists' refuge in the early 1900s evolved into one of California's most design-forward coastal real estate markets.
+Early studios and cottages gave way to sculptural modern homes and cliffside estates, each reflecting the city's enduring creative spirit and culture of innovation.

 That artistic identity extends across Laguna Beach real estate's 40+ neighborhoods.
 North Laguna offers an architectural mix, from reimagined cottages to glass-walled condos and oceanfront estates overlooking the coves below.
 Woods Cove is quieter, with hilltop mansions framing the shoreline near Ruby Street Park and beach paths leading directly to the water.
 Farther south, Three Arch Bay stands as Laguna Beach's most exclusive enclave: 29 acres of privacy, views, and limited inventory.

 Some of Laguna's most defining residences embody this creative legacy.
-The Rock House, for instance, is carved into the very boulder it inhabits—a sculptural, Gaudí-inspired concrete work by Brion Jeannette Architecture.
-The Norman House (also called "La Tour") dates to 1926 and adds more whimsy to the Laguna Beach real estate landscape.
-Built as a Norman-style retreat with its signature tower and stairway down Victoria Beach, it's one of the most photogenic and storied historic homes in Laguna.
-Then, there's the Jordan House by John Lautner, perched on the cliffs of Laguna and still discussed in architectural circles for its spatial daring.
+The Rock House, for instance, is carved into the boulder it inhabits—a sculptural, Gaudí-inspired concrete work by Brion Jeannette Architecture.
+The Norman House (also called "La Tour") dates to 1926 and adds whimsy to the Laguna Beach real estate landscape.
+Built as a Norman-style retreat with its signature tower and stairway to Victoria Beach, it remains one of the city's most recognizable historic homes.
+Then, there is the Jordan House by John Lautner, perched above the coastline and still discussed in architectural circles for its spatial ambition.

-Laguna Beach’s market thrives on rarity and design distinction.
+Laguna Beach’s market continues to thrive on rarity and design distinction.
 Oceanfront compounds, cliffside moderns, and reimagined mid-century homes attract buyers seeking more than views — they seek vision.
 With limited inventory and steady global demand, homes for sale in Laguna Beach hold lasting value.

 About Laguna Beach

-Laguna Beach sits along a dramatic seven-mile stretch of the Orange County coastline, known for its coves, cliffs, and uninterrupted ocean views.
-Founded in the early 20th century as a haven for plein-air painters, it has preserved its creative soul even as it evolved into one of Southern California's most exclusive enclaves.
-Artists like Anna Hills, Edgar Payne, William Wendt, Frank Cuprien, and Roger Kuntz made Laguna their subject and sanctuary, their work immortalizing its light, terrain, and coastal form.
+Laguna Beach sits along a dramatic seven-mile stretch of the Orange County coastline, known for its coves, cliffs, and expansive ocean views.
+Founded in the early 20th century as a haven for plein-air painters, it has preserved its creative identity even as it evolved into one of Southern California's most exclusive coastal enclaves.
+Artists such as Anna Hills, Edgar Payne, William Wendt, Frank Cuprien, and Roger Kuntz made Laguna Beach both their subject and sanctuary, helping define the visual legacy of the city through its light, terrain, and shoreline.

-Today, Laguna Beach is home to about 23,000 residents and combines the intimacy of a small coastal town with the sophistication of a global destination.
-Its steep hillsides and winding canyons create natural privacy, while downtown's compact core connects galleries, cafes, and beaches.
+Today, Laguna Beach is home to about 23,000 residents and combines the scale of a small coastal town with the sophistication of an international destination.
+Its steep hillsides and winding canyons create natural privacy, while downtown's compact core connects galleries, cafes, boutiques, and beaches within a relatively walkable footprint.

 A wooden boardwalk leads to the beach.
 The beach is a beautiful, serene place with the ocean in the background